-Creamed Corn is made from simple ingredients including frozen or canned sweet corn, milk, butter, and cream cheese.
-An easy side dish perfect for the holidays and family dinners, learn how to make this delicious homemade recipe on the stovetop or directly in your slow cooker.
+Creamed Corn is made from simple ingredients, including frozen or canned sweet corn, milk, butter, and cream cheese.
+An easy side dish perfect for the holidays and family dinners, learn how to make this delicious homemade recipe on the stovetop or slow cooker.

 Homemade Creamed Corn Recipe

 My family, with our deeply planted corn farming roots, really loves to serve corn.
-Creamed corn is probably my favorite.
-Versatile and delicious, it is a must-have side dish for holidays like Thanksgiving and Christmas and special steak dinners.
+Creamed corn is probably my favorite side dish recipe, right up there with my creamy cornbread casserole.
+Versatile and delicious, it is a must-have side dish for holidays like Thanksgiving, Christmas, Easter, and special steak dinners.

 The best part is that you only need a handful of simple ingredients: corn, butter, cream cheese, milk, half-and-half (or heavy cream), a little sugar, and salt.

-This homemade creamed corn recipe can be made in about 15-minutes on the stovetop or slow and low in the slow cooker.
-The stovetop is great for weeknight dinners, whereas the slow cooker makes this one of the easiest low-maintenance holiday side dishes.
+Ready in about 15 minutes on the stovetop or cooked slow and low in the slow cooker, the stovetop method is great for weeknight dinners, whereas the slow cooker makes this one of the easiest low-maintenance holiday side dishes.

 What is Creamed Corn?

-Creamed corn originates from Native American cuisine when they would pulp corn kernels and collect the milky residue leftover by the corn.
-In many western cultures today you’ll find creamed corn served as a side dish made from corn mixed in a cream sauce.
+Creamed corn originates from Native American cuisine when they would pulp corn kernels and collect the milky residue left from the corn.
+In many Western cultures today, you’ll find cream style corn served as a side dish made from corn mixed in a cream sauce.
 Sometimes, recipes will suggest pureeing a portion of the corn to release the liquid content of the kernels.

 Drain the corn in a large colander and set it aside.
 Meanwhile, in a large pot set over medium heat, melt the butter and soften the cream cheese with the milk.
 Not everything needs to be dissolved, but the cream cheese does need to be softened.
 Stir in the corn, half-and-half, sugar, and salt.
 Mix well to combine.
 Cook until the cream cheese has dissolved completely and the corn is heated through.